History of Ronald Acuña Jr. in Timeline

 On July 3, 2023, Acuña became the first player in MLB history to tally 40 stolen bases, 20 home runs, and 50 RBIs before the All-Star break.

-On August 31, 2023, Ronald Acuña Jr. married Maria Laborde, marking a significant personal milestone.
-The couple had been together for four years before tying the knot.
+On August 31, 2023, Ronald Acuña Jr. married Maria Laborde.
+They had known each other for four years.

-During the 2023 season, Acuña became a member of the 40–40 club, set a franchise record in stolen bases, and became the first MLB player to accomplish a 40–70 season.
-Acuña won the 2023 National League Most Valuable Player Award.
+During the 2023 season, Acuña became the fifth MLB member of the 40–40 club, set a modern-era franchise record in stolen bases, with 73, became the first MLB player to accomplish a 40–70 season, and won the National League Most Valuable Player Award.

-2023: NL Player of the Month and All-Star Game Selection
+2023: All-Star Game Selection and Player of the Month

-In 2023, Acuña was named the NL Player of the Month for April and June.
-For the second year in a row, Acuña received the most votes of any player in the National League and thus was designated a starting outfielder for the 2023 Major League Baseball All-Star Game.
+In 2023, Acuña was named the NL Player of the Month for April and June and received the most votes of any player in the National League, designating him as a starting outfielder for the 2023 Major League Baseball All-Star Game for the second year in a row.

 April 22, 2024: Franchise Record in Steals